JSS2: COMPUTER STUDIES - 1ST TERM

 16. Python – Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.

-Very High Level Language
+Very High Level Languages:

-The introduction of microcomputers in the early 1980s led to the emergence of very-high-level languages.
+The introduction of microcomputers in the early 1980s led to the emergence of very high-level languages.
 This was to further ease the work of programmers.
 The very high-level languages are best suited for database management and the development of business packages.
 Examples of very high-level languages are Oracle, Paradox, Dbase III, and Dbase IV.